PiggyAwesome/useless/README.md

-Yo mamma so fat she was diagnosed with flesh eating bacteria and the doctor gave her 87 years to live
+Yo mamma so fat that she fell over and rocked herself to sleep trying to get up